sapkotaruz11/EDGE/README.md

 - **Train GNN Model:** The script trains the GNN model on the specified datasets, ensuring that the model is ready for evaluation or further training.

-- **Create Learning Problems:** It also generates learning problems required for the logical approaches like EvoLearner and CELOE, setting the stage for a comprehensive evaluation.
+- **Create Learning Problems:** It also generates learning problems required for the logical approaches like EvoLearner and CELOE, setting the stage for evaluation.

 ### When to Run This Script